 I know it sounds simple, but the best place to start your search is where the rabbit lives.

-I’m sure you’ve already began your search, but I guarantee you haven’t looked everywhere.
+I’m sure you’ve already begun your search, but I guarantee you haven’t looked everywhere.

 Small rabbits are really good at hiding where nobody can find them easily.
 They can make your search even more difficult by camouflaging themselves by digging into their hay or burrowing under blankets.
 They are, after all, natural prey and hiding is one of their greatest skills.